fizzed/stork/README.md

 You simply create a YAML-based config file (that you can check-in to source control) and then you compile/generate it into one or more launchers.
 These launchers can then be distributed with your final tarball/assembly/package so that your app looks like a native compiled executable.

 ### Features

- * Generate *secure* launcher scripts for either console or daemon/service JVM apps
+ * Generate *secure* launcher scripts for either console or daemon/service JVM apps.
- * Heavily unit tested across all major operating systems
+ * Heavily tested across all major operating systems for every release
-    * Windows XP+ (32-bit and 64-bit)
+    * Windows XP+
-    * Linux (Ubuntu, Debian, Redhat) (32-bit and 64-bit)
+    * Linux (Ubuntu, Debian, Redhat flavors)
-    * Mac OSX (32-bit and 64-bit)
+    * Mac OSX
     * FreeBSD
     * OpenBSD
-    * NetBSD
  * Intelligent & automatic JVM detection (e.g. no need to have JAVA_HOME set)
  * Carefully researched, tested, and optimized methods for running daemons/services
     * Windows daemons installed as a service (32 and/or 64-bit daemons supported)
-    * Linux/UNIX daemons use NOHUP, detach TTY properly, and do NOT spawn any sort of annoying helper/controller process
+    * Linux/UNIX daemons can either use `exec` or use NOHUP, detach TTY properly, and do NOT spawn any sort of annoying helper/controller process
+    * Execellent SystemD and SysV support
     * Mac OSX daemons integrate seamlessly with launchctl
-    * All daemons can easily be run in non-daemon mode
+    * All daemons can easily be run in non-daemon mode (to make debugging simpler)
     * All companion helper scripts are included to get the daemon to start at boot
  * Configurable methods supported for verifying a daemon started -- including useful